SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-2/README.md

 vagrant box add base http://files.vagrantup.com/lucid32.box
 ```

 Once the lucid32 image is ready, we need to define our development environment using a *Vagrantfile*, [create a file named *Vagrantfile*](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/blob/master/src/Vagrantfile).
-This file defines that our environment need: nasm, make, build-essential, grub and qemu.
+This file defines what prerequisites our environment needs: nasm, make, build-essential, grub and qemu.

 Start your box using: